Tarek Naga: Early life

-He is based in America, where he has lived since 1979.
+He was based in America, where he has lived since 1979.

 He has published works on architecture and has taught in America and been a guest academic at the American University in Cairo.
 He regularly enters design competitions.
 He has created installations for exhibitions and has been involved in a variety of ongoing design projects in Egypt and Dubai.
+He died in November 23, 2023.

 Architecture

 Initially trained in traditional architectural styles, Naga found these unsatisfactory and wanted to "get out of this box, look for other possibilities -- something much more substantial than just a continuation of the same kind of style, variations and abstractions of certain variations, Eastern or Western, Islamic or not, Mies van der Rohe or whoever was trendiest…"

 In Egypt in the mid 1970s, Naga found himself in an environment in a state of flux and his design philosophy was challenged by market forces driven by the need for housing.
 When the opportunity arose, he applied to go to America with two other academics and after an interview he was accepted.
 After touring the US and meeting leading architects, visiting universities and architectural firms he was offered a teaching position at the University of Minnesota.
 He attained his master's degree and moved to the University of Pennsylvania where he remained for three years working on a dissertation for a doctorate.
 He did not complete the doctorate but valued the process of research and reflection in addition to the opportunity to teach.

 He took up a position at the Architects' Collaborative in Boston but found that it resembled the traditionalism he had rejected in Egypt where "tradition was so heavy you could not liberate yourself from it."

 Naga formed his own firm in 1991, which is based in Los Angeles.
 He has exhibited designs internationally in events in France, Japan, and America.

 He described Architecture as "a discipline engages a much wider range of topics that concern society in a certain evolutionary process, like philosophy, the arts, the sciences…" His design philosophy incorporates a desire to create "an architecture that would transcend the traditional historical evolution of architectural 'style,' which is becoming, really, increasingly irrelevant."